KittyGiraudel/site/_posts/2014-05-12-modernizr-sass-mixin.md

 That’s it, you can play with the code on [SassMeister](https://www.sassmeister.com/gist/10578910) or [view the documentation and download on Github](https://github.com/danielguillan/modernizr-mixin).
 The Modernizr mixin is available as a [Compass extension](https://rubygems.org/gems/modernizr-mixin) too.

 <p class="sassmeister" data-gist-id="10578910" data-height="480"><a href="https://www.sassmeister.com/gist/10578910">Play with this gist on SassMeister.</a></p><script src="https://static.sassmeister.com/js/embed.js" async></script>

-> Daniel Guillan is the co-founder and chief design officer at Vintisis.
-Not only designer but also frontend developer, Daniel likes using Sass to make his life easier.
-You should catch him on [Twitter](https://twitter.com/danielguillan).